thuminhle59/Parcels-Delivery-Analysis/README.md

 # Parcels-Delivery-Analysis

+*Note: Github cannot render plotly charts.
+To see the plots in the jypytern notebook, download and open the file on your local computer.*

 ## Dataset
 This project contains 2 datasets:
 - parcel_table: information about parcels such as pickup_date, final_delivery_date, origin_country, carrier_name, etc..